AnyFetch/developers.anyfetch.com/blueprint.md

         }

 ## Documents [/documents/{id}/raw]
-Retrieve all raw datas for the `id`.
 + Parameters
     + id (required, hexadecimal hash, `52dff5c53923844f15885428`) ...
 Hexadecimal `id` of the Document to perform action with.

 ### Retrieve raw document data [GET]
+Retrieve all raw datas for the `id`.
+Also include information about hydraters.

 + Response 200 (application/json)
     + Body